Are you a Quiet Speculation member?

 The guys on the SCGLive cast did a great job, but the pros need to leave finance to the finance writers.
 This is something of a pet peeve of mine, but unless you put in the work to understand how the secondary market works in Magic, don’t talk about it.
 You’re just going to lead people astray.
 The first thing Alex Bertoncini said when he saw that Enchantress had made the semifinals was that “these cards are all probably going to increase in price now,” and that's just not necessarily true.

-While some of the cards, such as the Enchantress herself, might see a bit of an uptick in price, the fact remains that you have to have Magus of the Moat to play this deck.
+While some of the cards, such as the Enchantress herself, might see a bit of an uptick in price, the fact remains that you have to have Moat to play this deck.
 Period.
 Even players who switch decks regularly and are willing to sleeve up a new deck after one strong performance aren’t going to drop $300 on one card so they can spend a couple hundred dollars more on some other cards to switch to a deck that Top 8’ed one event.
 And that’s not even going into the fact that just about everyone watching the deck play out was desperately looking for something else to do because the deck is duller than watching… well, there’s no good comparison here, because it’s about as dull as it gets.
-Also, the deck just straight up loses to Back to Nature if it starts performing well over a few events.
+Also, the deck just straight up loses to Back To Nature if it starts performing well over a few events.

 What all of that adds up to is very few players switching to Enchantress, very little new demand for the cards in the deck, and ultimately very little change in the prices of the cards involved.
 If you’re still determined to invest in this deck, your best bet is Serra's Sanctum.

 I also want to touch on the differences between this situation and that of the MUD deck that Top 8’ed at the last event.
-While MUD has some expensive cards in it, it’s nowhere near the level of Magus of the Moat.
+While MUD has some expensive cards in it, it’s nowhere near the level of Moat.
 It’s a whole lot easier for players to justify spending a few hundred dollars on a dozen cards to fill out a deck than it is for them to spend $300 to pick up one card that is sideboarded out in half your matchups.
 In addition, the MUD deck uses “engine” cards like Grim Monolith and City of Traitors that are viable in more than one deck, making them much more attractive to buyers than narrow cards like Argothian Enchantress.

 That’s it for today.
 I hope I did all right filling in for Doug this week, and you can find my regular column on Thursday.